magomimmo/modern-cljs/doc/tutorial-11.md

 ClojureScript:cljs.user>
 ```

-Remeber to visit [login-dbg.html][12] to activate the brepl before to
+Remember to visit [login-dbg.html][12] to activate the brepl before to
 evaluate any expression in the brepl.

-# Conlusions

-The approach followed in this tutorial to manage `submit` events can
-be easly applied when you want to be compliant with the progressive
-enhancement strategy.
-In the next tutorials we're going to adorn the
-login form with more DOM events and manipulation to be prepared for
-*ajaxinig* it.

 # Next step - TBD